Advertiser Disclosure

 Cardmembers earn 4x points at Hyatt hotels and 2x points for dining out, airfare purchased directly from airlines, local transit, commuting, and fitness clubs/gym memberships.

-Cardmembers also earn 1 night at a Category 1 to 4 Hyatt hotel every calendar year after your cardmember anniversary plus 1 extra free night at any Category 1 to 4 Hyatt hotel if you spend $15,000 during the calendar year.
+Cardmembers also earn 1 night at a Category 1 to 4 Hyatt hotel every calendar year after their cardmember anniversary, plus 1 extra free night at any Category 1 to 4 Hyatt hotel if they spend $15,000 during the calendar year.

-Bottom Line: In short, the Hyatt Credit Card is a must-have for Hyatt loyalists.
+Bottom Line: In short, the World of Hyatt card is a must-have for Hyatt loyalists.
 The earning structure and card benefits make it a no-brainer if you value the perks offered by Hyatt.

 World of Hyatt Business Credit Card